warren30815/hey-chatgpt-explain-this/README.md

 video: https://www.youtube.com/shorts/p5rwmytf3cA

 ## Usage
-1. Visit [openAI website](https://beta.openai.com/account/api-keys) to get API key.
+1. Install the extension, and you will see a popup window.
-2. Install the extension and click the top right button, you will see a popup window.
+2. Visit [OpenAI website](https://beta.openai.com/account/api-keys) to get API key.
-3. Register your API KEY to the input field.
+3. Register your OpenAI API KEY to the input field.
 4. Once finished, you can highlight some sentence in any website.
 You will find a icon button when you release your mouse and click it.
 5. The highlighted sentence will be sent to ChatGPT, and it will explain the sentence meaning for you.
 6. **Done!**